“I’m so disappointed in you."

 Finally, she smiles.

 “No, my dear.
 Let me be clear with you.
 If you should wind up in the news as part of some ill-conceived revenge publicity stunt—you will not ever be able to attempt such a thing again.
-There are far more drastic and permanent measures your grandfather and I can employ to secure your compliance.
-I trust that I am perfectly understood?”
+There are more drastic measures that your grandfather and I can employ to secure your compliance.
+I trust that I am understood?”

 Bob coughs from the tablet screen.